 There is a code for wearing a kimono.
 Wearing a kimono is considered as Japanese art.
 This art is called Kitsuke in Japanese.
 It takes a lot of skill and training to be an expert.
 Moreover, a real traditional kimono is expensive.
 These two reasons have contributed to the decline of the kimono.

 Today's modern kimonos have new materials.
 They are cheaper than the traditional kimono thanks to synthetic fibres.
 We show you how to wear your Japanese kimono in our second article!

 4. JAPANESE SANDALS

 Geta shoes are traditional Japanese sandals.
-There are different kinds of sandals; we give more details about the japanese woods sandals in this article.
-But feel free to discover this sum up !
+There are different kinds of sandals;.
+But feel free to discover it on our wooden sandals collection !

 They have two platforms (teeth).

 - The "Dai": the wooden platform on which the feet rest;